mobile-post-banner

 A lack of regulation

 The accident in question happened in Arizona, which, in a bid to attract self-driving car companies, has largely left autonomous vehicles unregulated.
 While a licensed driver is required to be in the car and to take over to avoid a collision, the fact that autonomous cars largely operate themselves means that a driver may not be paying full attention to their surroundings.
-Video from the Tempe crash, for example, shows the driver looking down at her lap just seconds before the accident.
+Video from the Tempe crash, for example, shows the driver looking down at her lap just seconds before the car accident.

 Furthermore, insurance regulators in that state have largely taken a “wait-and-see” approach to civil liability in crashes between self-driving cars and pedestrians.